Even the best in the business could never create something astonishing without proper photo editing.

 Beauty mode has become a big part of the photo industry, and everyone uses it to enhance a model’s look.
 But, like anything else in life, exaggeration is not an ideal way to make your model look better.

 Sure, it will give the model a better skin tone, whiter teeth, slightly different eye contours, and remove pimples.
-However, overusing the beauty mode will give an unnatural look to your models.
+However, overusing the beauty mode will give your models an unnatural look.

-The best examples where you can see the overuse of the beauty mode are social networks.
+Social networks are the best examples of the overuse of beauty mode.
 Beauty mode is already a standard filter in mobile devices, and many use it to enhance their looks before posting.

 By observing the posts of many self-made models on the internet, you can easily spot the excessive use of this feature.
 Besides looking unnatural, it will give the wrong idea of beauty standards, a big issue in today’s society.